Game-Time: Evaluating Temporal Dynamics in Spoken Language Models: Related Works

 Recent work has explored how SLMs can move beyond turn-based interaction toward full-duplex conversation~\cite{lin2025full, nguyen2023generative, chenreinforcement, yu2025salmonn, xu2025qwen2, zhang2025omniflatten}, where listening and speaking occur simultaneously.
 Two main modeling strategies have emerged to achieve full-duplex capability~\cite{arora2025landscape}:

-\textbf{(1) Dual-channel SLMs}~\cite{nguyen2023generative, defossez2024moshi, wang2025ntpp, wu2025aligning} use two input channels: a listening channel for user speech and a speaking channel for the model’s own output.
-At each time step, the model simultaneously processes both inputs and generates output speech, which may be either voiced or explicitly silent.
+\textbf{(1) Dual-channel SLMs}~\cite{nguyen2023generative, defossez2024moshi, wang2025ntpp, wu2025aligning} directly process two channels: a listening channel for user speech and a speaking channel for the model’s own output.
 Although this architecture significantly increases modeling complexity, it naturally supports real-time listening and speaking concurrently.

 \textbf{(2) Time-multiplexing SLMs}~\cite{zhang2024beyond, wang2025freeze, zeghidour2025streaming} include a state prediction mechanism~\cite{wang2024full} that decides whether to speak or remain silent.
-During user speech, the model withholds output and monitors for an appropriate moment to take the turn and respond.
-During its own speech, the model generates in an autoregressive manner, and this generation is often interrupted by incoming user speech.
+The model monitors for turn-taking cues during user speech and switches to speech generation until external interruption occurs.

 In the Game-Time benchmark, we evaluate both model designs and commercial voice agent APIs, comparing their ability to manage timing and overlap, and discussing the trade-offs of each design.